A newly developed (patent pending) colour-coded schematic providing at-a-glance profiles of thoroughbred bloodlines.

 This provides for a much easier analysis of bloodline trends, compared with verbal depictions of such trends and breeding patterns.

 Extensive research of the marketplace has yielded little in the way of an all-encompassing reference point for the thoroughbred.
 Many publications focus solely on certain aspects of the breed’s development and proliferation, with varying degrees of success, whereas the Blood the Soil the Gold provides a comprehensive, innovative and up-to-date perspective of the emergence and global spread of the thoroughbred.
 Its inherent value is only added to by several special interest chapters, including in-depth profiles of the great sires and a tribute to the already legendary Makybe Diva.

-The author felt this was a chance to develop an underutilized segment of the marketplace and promote the thoroughbred industry in a new way to both existing and potential mark
+The author felt this was a chance to develop an underutilised segment of the marketplace and promote the thoroughbred industry in a new way to both existing and potential markets

 Over a year’s worth of exhaustive research concurrent with the production of the book was undertaken to ensure the highest degree of accuracy possible.

 Reference was made to dozens of older texts and various internet sites to encapsulate:

 - Geographic origins of the thoroughbred (Asia, Africa, Middle East etc.)